postlight/lorem-ipsum-generator-generator/README.md

 shall be dual licensed as above without any additional terms or conditions.

 ---

-🔬 A Labs project from your friends at [Postlight](https://postlight.com/labs)
+🔬 A Labs project from your friends at [Postlight](https://postlight.com).
+Happy coding!